dili021/madre/README.md

 - Install Node JS and nmp(most recents versions)
 ## Stylelint (CSS linter) installation
 - Run this command on your terminal in order to install stylelint: npm install stylelint stylelint-config-recommended --save-dev

-### Run tests

-- Test the css by typing the command: npx stylelint .
-- Go to http://validator.w3.org/ , upload the index.html file to test it.

 ### Deployment